Email Editor

 Kinetic features provide ways to add interactive content to make your emails more exciting, impactful, and to increase conversion rates.
 Kinetic features aim to give a website experience without the need for the recipient to leave the email.

-To add the Infobip kinetic features to your emails, drag the widget to your email design and use the settings to modify the behaviour.
+To add the Infobip kinetic features to your emails, drag the widget to your email design and use the settings to modify the behavior.
 The basic kinetic widgets are:

 - Interactive Coupon